tedsteinmann/gmailAutoUpdate/README.md

 Installing
 ----------
-1. Flag desired mails with one of the labels in aotumaticGmailUpdates below (e.g. 'auto/delete/daily')
+1. Flag desired mails with one of the labels in automaticGmailUpdates (e.g. 'auto/delete/daily')
-- OPTIONAL: set up flags to auto label emails
+- OPTIONAL: set up filters to auto label emails
-2. Create a Google Apps Script with this script
+2. Create a Google Apps Script with this gmailAutomaticUpdates.gs
 3. Set up a time driven trigger to call automaticGmailUpdates daily

 Disclaimer